 - 1. For lands not served by centralized sewer, maintain a maximum density of one unit per net developable acre.
-Maintain a standard minimum lot size of 1 acre within the FR-1 zoning district. - 2.
-For land served by centralized sewer, recommend 1.85 units per net developable acre in the Planned Residence District zoning designation for single-family platted lots with a minimum of 20% preserved open space, to be comparable to densities in Scioto Reserve to the west. - 3.
+Maintain a standard minimum lot size of 1 acre within the FR-1 zoning district. - For land served by centralized sewer, consider allowing rezoning for Planned Residential Developments at 1.85 units per net developable acre for single-family lots with a minimum of 20% open space, to be comparable to densities in Scioto Reserve to the west. - 3.
 Infill areas of Multi-Family may be considered where the standards of the Planned Multi-Family Residence District can be met with regard to access and other design standards.
 Density in such developments should not exceed 4 units per acre and should be structured with a minimum of 4 units per building to qualify for commercial taxation. - 4.
 Other than lands already zoned for Planned Commercial within this Sub Area, no additional commercial uses or districts are recommended.